City-of-Helsinki/drupal-helfi-kuva/README.md

-# City of Helsinki - Rekry Drupal 9 project
+# City of Helsinki - Etusivu Drupal 9 project

 Description of your project.